 In the wild, she would choose a wet and hidden site to ensure the survival of her kittens.
-She might select several nesting sites as well in case a threat would occur at the original nesting site.
+She might select several nesting sites if a threat would occur at the original nesting site.

 In the home environment, you might notice the nesting behavior in the last two weeks of her pregnancy.
 She often chooses a quiet, safe, and dark place to pop up her kittens.

-There will be noticeable weight gain in your cat, which is around 2 to 4 pounds in all.
+After the mating was successful, there will be noticeable weight gain in your cat, around 2 to 4 pounds in all.
 This weight gain has to be from the abdomen and should not be due to general weight gain.

-The most noticeable feature that confirms that your cat is pregnant is ceasing the heat cycle.
+The most noticeable feature that confirms a cat’s successful mating is pregnant is ceasing the heat cycle.
 Cats commonly undergo a heat cycle within 10 to 14 days.
 If the heat cycle does not continue as usual then it is time to see your vet.

 You may see that habits more common during the heat like the licking of genitals, marking the urine would stop abruptly, indicating the possibility of pregnancy.

-You may notice that your pet is sleeping more than usual and tries to be more affectionate toward you.
+After the mating was successful, you may notice that your cat is sleeping more than usual and tries to be more affectionate toward you.
 She will seek your attention more often.
 You must give her all the attention.

 Your cat may have less energy and a reduced desire to move around.
 She may be rolling around the floor and being highly vocal.
 One can notice occasional mood swings too.

-If you are still not sure about the signs and are confused about whether your cat is pregnant, the best and most reliable method is diagnosis.
+If you are still unsure about the signs and are confused about whether your cat is pregnant, the best and most reliable method is diagnosis.
 It may be done in various ways.

 Using ultrasound, your vet may be able to tell you how many kittens your cat is probably going to have.
 But you cannot say with certainty about the number of kittens.
 Ultrasound is possible only after the 16 days post-mating.